citp/privacy-policy-historical/c/ca/cak/cakehealth.com.md

 Please note that, unless we expressly advise you otherwise, the email facilities on the CakeHealth Services do not provide a means for completely secure and private communications.
 Although every attempt will be made to keep your information confidential, from a technical standpoint, there is still a risk.
 For that reason, please do not use email to communicate information to us that you consider to be confidential.

-The CakeHealth Services are maintained by CakeHealth, Inc., 360 Green Street, #4, San Francisco, CA, 94133.
+The CakeHealth Services are maintained by CakeHealth, Inc., 350 Brannan Street #330, San Francisco, CA, 94107.